Gypsy brewing since: January 2019

 Nobody expects their first beer to be anything special, but Adi’s first concoction turned out to be an IPA that, to this day, he still considers one of the best beers he ever made.
 Under the guise of a local NGO promoting craft beer, he not only improved his palate, but also sought feedback on his brews.
 The second beer was something on the unintentional sour side (bottle conditioning is not always beginner friendly), but the path to being an experienced brewer is patched with blunders.
 In July of 2018 he joined his first homebrewing contest, and while his DIPA did not take home the prize, his subsequent homebrews have received a thumbs up from both friends and dedicated beer reviewers.

-In Adi’s own words, Blackout Brewing was born from his passion for science, books and music, and that will soon be shown in the names and labels for his future releases.
+In Adi’s own words, Blackout Brewing was born from his passion for science, books and music, and that shows in the names and labels for his releases.
 Still true to his homebrewing roots, Adi plans to continue testing his recipes in small batches before taking them out to be gypsy-brewed, and is just as keen on experiments.
 Admittedly, his brewing equipment takes a beating now and again, like that one time when his experiments with cultivating yeast from Oriel Beer bottles resulted in a Brett infection that took his equipment on a trip to the hospital to be sanitized.
 But all ideas come with a side dish of trial and error, so here’s hoping for more exciting brews in the future.

 Blackout beers can be found either on tap or 330ml bottles, and as with any gypsy brewery, you can pick them up from the usual parent brewery locations, or online, from Berero Store.